MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/11/devtools.md

 1. Turn on the **Simulate custom storage quota** checkbox.
 1. Enter a valid number.

-For more information about how to emulate mobile devices and other features in the DevTools, navigate to [Emulate mobile devices in Microsoft Edge DevTools
+For more information about how to emulate mobile devices and other features in the DevTools, see [Emulate mobile devices (Device Emulation)](../../../device-mode/index.md).
-](../../../device-mode/index.md).
 To review real-time updates on this feature in the Chromium open-source project, navigate to Issues [945786](https://crbug.com/945786) and [1146985](https://crbug.com/1146985).

 :::image type="complex" source="../../media/2020/11/storage-quota.msft.png" alt-text="Simulate storage quota size" lightbox="../../media/2020/11/storage-quota.msft.png":::
    Simulate storage quota size